-Opened in 2007, The Real Seed Company is the original specialist site for so-called “landrace” Cannabis strains.
-We’re a group of Asian and European seed collectors who specialize in authentic traditional Cannabis domesticates and their wild-growing relatives from Asia, the original heartland of our plant and its most crucial centre of biodiversity.
-We directly source seeds from historic centres of cultivation such as the Hindu Kush, India, Lebanon, Nepal, and Thailand.
+We’re a group of Asian and European plant hunters and seed collectors who specialize in these ancient Cannabis domesticates (i.e., landraces) and their wild-growing relatives from Asia – the original heartland of this plant and its most significant centre of biodiversity.

 Because the cultivation of Cannabis sativa L. without a license is illegal in most countries, all seeds are sold in protective packaging which is well-suited to long-term storage through refrigeration with silica gel, an effective method to maintain these invaluable plants for our emerging post-prohibition era.

-The photo above and at the Instagram account is of Machapuchare, a sacred mountain in Nepal.
-According to Pahari people of this region, Vishnu lives on its peak.
-In the Trimurti, Vishnu is The Preserver, which seemed apt given the urgent need to preserve critically endangered Cannabis landraces and wild populations.
+The photo above and at our Instagram is of Machapuchare, a sacred mountain in Nepal.
+According to local Pahari people, Vishnu lives on its peak.
+In the Trimurti of Brahma, Shiva, and Vishnu, Vishnu is The Preserver, so the image seemed apt given the urgent need to preserve these critically endangered Cannabis strains.